 - Preheat oven to 350° and prepare two cookie pans by lining them with parchment paper.
 Using a cookie scoop put 12 mounds on the pan and bake for 13-15 minutes.
 After pulling the pan from the oven allow the cookies to sit on the pan for at least 3 minutes before moving to a cooling rack.

 - Weight or measure the powdered sugar and add to a mixing bowl along with the vanilla bean paste.
-Start the mixer on the lowest setting and add 2 TBSP of milk.
+Start the mixer on the lowest setting and add 2 tablespoon of milk.
 Blend till all the sugar is incorporated then turn the mixer to medium speed.
 I added all 4 TBSP's of milk, but you can determine if you like it a little thinner or thicker.